 But, studying abroad can appear overwhelming to almost every student if proper information is not collected beforehand.
-In addition to common challenges, disabled students in Australia may encounter additional problems related to their disabilities.
+In addition to common challenges, students with disabilities in Australia may encounter additional problems related to their disabilities.

 Plus the way these services are delivered in Australia may be quite different to what you’d expect in your home country.
 For example, if you interpret through signs, then you must know that in Australia sign interpreters use the Australian Sign Language (AUSLAN).

-With that in mind, it is essential you get to know well in time what does your chosen University in Australia provide to disabled students in terms of both learning assistance and your easy movement around campus.
-Also, it is very important to be aware of your legal rights as a disabled student in Australia.
+With that in mind, it is essential you get to know well in time what does your chosen University in Australia provide to students with disabilities in terms of both learning assistance and your easy movement around campus.
+Also, it is very important to be aware of your legal rights as a student with disabilities in Australia.

 This guide will help you define what specific needs you will submit to the disability support service running at your university and will help them effectively meet your disability-related demands.
 Since this information is often vague on the web and students usually have a problem to properly comprehend it, in this page you will find everything you need to know about studying in Australia with disabilities.

-My rights as a disabled student in Australia?
+My rights as a student with disabilities in Australia?

-The Australian government works hard on providing disabled students equal opportunities to attend tertiary education.
+The Australian government works hard on providing students with disabilities equal opportunities to attend tertiary education.
 Laws are the basis of their commitment to protect and promote equity principles in education.

 Under current law, every university or any other involved party in the education process is obligated to provide an equally-accessible learning environment be it in terms of learning assistance or infrastructure.

-To date, there are two legal acts upon which disabled students in Australia have their rights protected and guaranteed:
+To date, there are two legal acts upon which students with disabilities in Australia have their rights protected and guaranteed:

 Disability and Discrimination Act 1992 – A legal act voted by the Australian Parliament in 1992 which states that every act of discrimination toward disabled people, including them in education is against the law, therefore is condemned.